Lyrics

 See also

-- sea shanties
+- Subject: sea shanties / salespeople

-- songs with I IV V chords
+- Harmony: I IV V chords

-- printable
+- Rhythm:

-- source: Songs for Pickin’ and Singin’,James F. Leisy, Fawcett Publications, Inc, 1962
+- Source: Songs for Pickin’ and Singin’,James F. Leisy, Fawcett Publications, Inc, 1962

 YouTube

-- Song with chords (PDF)
+- PDF of song with chords

 - MIDI file

-- Listen to the song
+- Listen to the melody